Zaki978/European-Soccer-SQL-Data-Project/README.md

 - **Tableau**: Creating charts, dashboards and stories

 ## Database Structure
 The dataset is organized as a relational database and includes football data from Europe’s Top 5 leagues spanning 2014–2020.
-It comprises seven tables —appearances, games, leagues, players, shots, teams, and teamstats — with a total of 726,906 records.
+It comprises seven tables —`appearances`, `games`, `leagues`, `players`, `shots`, `teams`, and `teamstats` — with a total of 726,906 records.
 The tables are described as follows:
 - **Appearances**: Player-specific match statistics
 - **Games**: Match details and results
 - **Leagues**: Information about the five major European leagues